How To Start A Blog – An Easy And Simple 8 Step Guide

 - About – Don’t make this too long, a brief little paragraph is all you need.
 You should include a photo too so your audience places a face to your blog.
 Then link this area to your about page.

-- Social Media Links – This is super important!
-You want to promote your social accounts.
-These help you increase your audience on all your channels.
-You can have a variety of different looks and feels.
-We use the Easy Social Share Buttons plugin.
+- Social Media Links – This is super important because you want to promote your social accounts.
+These help you increase your audience on all your channels and give you more platforms to engage with them on.
+We use the free version of Sumo share buttons.

 - Popular Posts – This helps increase the likelihood visitors will check out other articles.
-Use this plugin for that.
+You can find a few of them on WordPress’ plugin search, select the one you like best or try this one.

 So why is this important?

 Well, you want to keep your engaged audience in the loop.
 It’s also technically another sharing platform so your audience could have the option to send it to their friends, which increases your audience.
-Plus, it helps for when you decide to do contests or promote specific products.
-How?
-You can track when your e-mail is opened, the clicks, and conversions.
+You can track when your e-mail is opened, the clicks, and conversions which will give you data as to what your audience likes.

 Set Up Your Social Media Accounts

 Social media is probably one of the single most important aspects of starting a blog.
-Why?
-Because this is going to be a huge platform for growth for your blog.
-It’s a place for you to promote your material and grow your audience.
-Your blog will eventually grow on its own with good SEO practice and stuff like that but that would take AGES.
-Social platforms are a lot faster and well worth your time.
-Alternatively, it shows your audience that you are active in the community and active with them.
+Social Media is going to be a huge platform for growth for your blog, it’s a place for you to promote your material and grow and engage with your audience.
+Your blog will eventually grow on its own with good SEO practice but it’s always good to be getting traffic from multiple sources instead of relying on just one.

-Ideally, you want all of your social handles to match your blog name.
-That helps with brand recognition and makes it easier for your audience to find you on all channels.
+Ideally, you want all of your social handles to match your blog name (which is another reason name is an important factor when looking into how to start a blog).
+Having your blog name across multiple platforms helps with brand recognition and makes it easier for your audience to find you on all channels.
 Register your name on all the name channels like Pinterest, Instagram, YouTube (if you decide to do video), Twitter, Facebook, and Google+.

-Now the super fun step…CREATING CONTENT!
+Now that you’ve gone through most of the major steps of how to start a blog it’s time to create content.
 This is obviously the meat of your blog and the reason realistically that you started this journey, so you could write engaging and original stuff!

 - Quality Over Quantity – You can write a thousand posts, but if they all suck and have no meaning to your audience you aren’t going to get traffic.
 The more you write, read and research the better your posts will become.
-We look back at some of our old posts now and are mind blown at how much improvement they require.
-We don’t want to say they’re bad because old posts aren’t (and we think that’s a sour way to look at your old writing).
-They just need some refreshing and that’s totally okay.
-How can you improve your writing a bit faster?
+We look back at some of our old posts now and are always surprised to see just how much our content has grown, evolved and improved – so we make sure to update those posts too from time to time.

 - Read Other Blogs – This can help improve how you write and can open your eyes to blog formats that seem to be working.
-Perhaps even where they post their pictures and so on.
+It’s also a good idea to get involved in the blogging community by writing comments on their posts or joining Facebook groups in your niche.

 - Write about things you are passionate about – Like we said before if you write from the heart your audience is more likely to participate in your blog.